satheesh22g/Banking-Application/README.md

   * Develop a RESTful web application using the Python framework Flask
   * Implementing third-party OAuth authentication.
   * Implementing CRUD (create, read, update and delete) operations.
-  * How to handle chatterbot module in python
-  * How to use Kivy Python Graphics Library

 ## Skills used for this project
 - Python –flask